hiperiondev/Fedora_Neso_Volans_WT1035/README.md

 ----------------------------------------

 1. *Install Fedora 27*
-  - Install F27 fron USB
+  - Install F27 from USB
   - [...]
   - Use kernel 4.15.0-1.fc28 from rawhide repo